- 2 Bedrooms

 - Key exchange

-Cancellation policies vary for each rental.
-Vacation rental management companies and home owners commonly offer their clients the choice to buy trip insurance.
-Trip insurance, which generally costs ranges from 1% - 5% of your base vacation rental cost, provides travellers with reimbursement of their vacation costs (and subsequent vacation property costs) for any nights missed as a result of personal health-related emergencies or weather, in addition to hurricane evacuation expenses, such as a unexpected motel stay or additional gas.
+Make sure you be aware of the cancellation policy prior to booking.
+Many rental agreements include an option for trip insurance.
+Trip insurance, which generally costs ranges from 1% - 5% of your base rental cost, can provide travellers with reimbursement of their vacation costs (and subsequent vacation property costs) for any nights missed due to personal health care emergencies or storms, as well as hurricane evacuation costs, such as a unanticipated motel stay or extra gas.

 During your Stay

-- You might need instructions for a gas fireplace, TV or jacuzzi.
-Contact your rental manager.
+- You could need instructions for a fireplace, Television or hot tub.
+Call your property manager.
 They are there to help.
-A phone call can save hours of problems.
+A phone call can save several hours of problems.

-- Make sure to protect the property owner (and your things!) by keeping the property locked up when you are away, exactly like you would at home.
+- Remember to protect the owner (and your things!) by keeping the rental secured when you are away, exactly like you would in your own home.